 Emphasizing your spouse’s good qualities will be in your best interest, and your children’s, regardless of the outcome you desire for you and your spouse.

 Saying, your father is a horrible selfish man who doesn’t care about me and dumped me for another woman may help you to express your anger and even get sympathy from your kids.
 However it would be much better to say, your father was unhappy in our relationship for a long time and has found someone else.
 This is far more likely to be truth than that your husband is a monster.

 Confessing to your kids burdens them with your secrets

 If you confess to your children about things you have done to create marriage problems, that puts the burden of your secrets or problems on them.
 They are not counselors and cannot be objective.
 They are emotionally involved in the situation.
-The harder it is for them to know, the more likely they will gradually pull away from you as time goes by.
-You do not owe your adult children your confession–in most cases it is a selfish thing to do unless you have done something directly to your children.
-And NEVER tell your children secrets about your spouse.
+They will either share the secret with your spouse or they will suffer with the secret.

 So, what should you tell your adult children about your marriage problems?

 Although your kids are grown, it is not their turn to be your parents.
-They continue to draw on you as a model for what a healthy man or woman is like.
+They continue to draw on you as a model for what a healthy man or woman does in your circumstances.
 That is important whether it is your son or your daughter.
 Mature people work on problems–they don’t panic, retaliate, or avoid them.
 That model is important for your adult children because they may be in the same situation some day.